Kirby Dar Dar: College career

 Dar Dar then attended Syracuse University where he majored in political science and was a four-year letterman at running back.
-He redshirt as a true freshman.
+He redshirted as a true freshman.
 As a redshirt freshman, he appeared in every game, he returned a kickoff 95-yards for a touchdown against Florida.
 As a sophomore, he recorded a 100-yard touchdown on a reverse on a kickoff against Colorado in the Fiesta Bowl.
 As a senior, he recorded 188 carries for 853 yards and 10 touchdowns.
 He recorded a career-high 159 yards again Maryland.

 For his career, Dar Dar recorded 292 carries for 1,337 yards and 11 touchdowns, as well as 27 receptions for 266 yards and three touchdowns.

 Professional career

 After going unselected in the 1995 NFL draft, Dar Dar was signed as a rookie free agent by the Miami Dolphins.

 As a in 1995, he spent the first 15 weeks of the season on the Dolphins' practice squad, appearing in the season finale, returning one kickoff for 22 yards.
 He appeared in 11 games in 1996 returning seven kickoffs for 132 yards.
 In 1997, he suffered a torn anterior cruciate ligament (ACL) in his right knee, during a scrimmage before the season, and spent the entire season on injured reserve.
 In 1998, he returned and appeared in two games.
 After struggling during the off season and pre-season at wide receiver, he was waived on October 1, 1998 to make room for Horace Copeland.
 He was signed by the Kansas City Chiefs in August, 1999.
 He was released less than a month later.
 He returned to Kansas City in 2000, spending the pre-season with the Chiefs.
 In 2001, he was signed as free agent by the New York/New Jersey Hitmen of the XFL.
 For the season, he recorded 22 receptions for 405 yards and two touchdowns.
 He also returned 22 kickoffs for 485 yards, as well as 26 punts for 287 yards.